-27. Tax Refunds (Income and EITC)
+27. Tax Refunds (Federal income tax refunds, including amounts for the Child Tax Credit and the EITC)

 28. Unpredictable Income

 Income that is unpredictable, irregular, and has no appreciable effect on ongoing need.

 29. Veterans Benefits

 Do not count any veterans' benefits paid under any law, regulation, or administrative practice administered by the VA.
 The following amounts paid to veterans or their families are not countable: